gvwilson/thirdbit/src/fiction/makers-return/index.md

 *I think it's time to go home.*
-The sentence went around and around in Violet's head like the merry-go-round in the virtual funfair she still sometimes visited when she was feeling particularly lonely.
+The sentence went around and around in Violet's head like the merry-go-round in the virtual funfair she sometimes visited when she was feeling particularly lonely.
+She knew the people laughing and smiling around her weren't real, but if she closed her eyes and just listened as she went around and around, she could pretend.

 What did "home" even mean?
-She remembered air that smelled like fresh flowers and the warmth of sunlight on her skin, but she also remembered people shouting and the final night-time rush to get to the ark and the feeling of being crushed into her seat as it launched.
+She thought she remembered air that smelled like fresh flowers and the warmth of sunlight on her skin, but sometimes she also remembered people shouting and a night-time rush to get to the ark and the feeling of being crushed into her seat as it launched.
+After so long and so many hibernations, she wasn't sure which memories were real and which were long-ago visits to virtual.

-At first she thought they would return right away.
+At first she thought Captain Leung meant that the ark would return right away.
-Like everything involving adults, it turned out to be slower and more complicated.
+Like everything involving adults, though, it turned out to be slower and more complicated.
-"We've been asleep a lot longer than we planned," Doctor Szego said.
+"We've been away a lot longer than planned,"
+Doctor Szego said.
-"We have double-check everything before we can even start planning re-entry."
+"We have to double-check everything before we can even start preparing for re-entry."

-"Even then…" Captain Leung muttered under his breath, scowling at a display showing red bars that Violet was pretty sure were supposed to be green.
+"Double might be optimistic," Captain Leung muttered, scowling at a display showing red bars that Violet was pretty sure were supposed to be green.
-He sat back in his chair to stretch, blinking as if suddenly remembering that Violet could overhear the conversation.
+He sat back in his chair to stretch, blinking as if suddenly remembering that Violet could overhear him.

-"Don't worry,"
+"But don't worry,"
-he said with a smile Violet didn't actually find reassuring.
+he said with a smile Violet assumed was supposed to be reassuring.
 "We'll sort it out."

 Sorting it out turned out to mean a space walk.
 Doctor Szego wanted to send one of the service bots, but Captain Leung insisted that he had to do it.
-"Have you forgotten why we had to launch in such a hurry?" he demanded.
-"If it's been compromised,
+"They're as skiffy as the ark," he argued.
-it could cripple us or worse.
+"If it has an episode while it's out there, it could cripple us or worse.
-And it's not like you can do it, or one of the children."
+And it's not like you can do it."

 Violet watched through half a dozen cameras as he climbed into a bulky yellow spacesuit.
 Doctor Szego talked him through a checklist full of numbers and acronyms.
-Twice they stopped to swap a malfunctioning piece of equipment on his suit for its match from the other three suits hanging in the bay.
+Twice they stopped to swap a malfunctioning piece of equipment on his suit for its match from one of the others hanging in the bay.

 "Think it'll be our turn some day?"
 Violet asked André on their private channel.